-Namecheap performed well, but we’ve seen faster hosts.
+Namecheap performed well, but not enough to earn a spot in our fastest web hosting guide.
 Pingdom Speed Test gave it a 90 out of 100, which is probably thanks to the Apache servers Namecheap uses.
 We’ve seen hosts such as A2 Hosting and MDDHosting use LiteSpeed servers, which are an Apache alternative, to great effect, so that’s something we’d like to see from Namecheap in the future.

 You can expect the speed to decrease once your website is filled with content, too.
 The first two tiers of shared hosting don’t include eAccelerator or xCache, which are included in the top tier.
 The former caches PHP scripts in a compiled state, meaning they’re able to be executed much faster, while the latter does the same thing but stores them in the server’s RAM.